ucsd-cse29/pa1-utf8/README.md

 ## What to Hand In

+You will submit the files **on PrairieLearn**
 - Any `.c` files you wrote (can be one file or many; it's totally reasonable to only have one).
 We will run `gcc *.c -o utfanalyzer` to compile your code, so you should make sure it works when we do that.
-- Your tests with expected output in files `tests/*.txt`, `tests/*.txt.expect`, zipped and submitted in a file named `tests.zip`.
+- A zip file named `tests.zip`, containing your tests with expected output in files tests/*.txt, tests/*.txt.expect.

-Hand in to the `pa1` assignment on Prairie Learn.
+Hand in to the `pa1` assessment on PrairieLearn.
 The submission system will show you the output of compiling and running your program on the test input described above to make sure the baseline format of your submission works.
 You will not get feedback about your overall grade before the deadline.